Back to Nodes

 Browser Use

-n8n node for Browser Use Cloud API - Automate web tasks with AI agents
+n8n node for Browser Use Cloud API v3 - agent sessions and cloud browsers

 Included Nodes